Userid:

 For each user a read/write and a read-only password can be defined.

-User information is stored in a cached XML file and the passwords are encrypted.
+User data are stored in a cached XML file and the passwords are encrypted.

 Experienced Java programmers can replace the default XML-based user manager by a self-written user manager class to access an existing user database.

-If encrypted communication via the HTTS protocol is required, the servlet container or the webserver in front of the servlet container must be configured to use the SSL protocol.
+For secure access to WebFileSys via HTTPS the servlet container or the web server must be configured to use the SSL protocol.

 Software Requirements